rogeriotaques/sharer/README.md

 You can make use of this callback to perform any useful action after user clicks to share something.

-## Reporting bugs and suggestions
+## Questions, reporting bugs and suggestions

 You can use the [Github Issues Platform](https://github.com/rogeriotaques/sharer/issues) to report bugs or give your suggestons.
-Furthermore, all comments are welcome. ;)
+Furthermore, all comments are welcome. ;) Happy coding.

-Happy coding.